 - The first episode of the Second Season ended in the most brutal way possible.
 Hiroto was shot in the cockpit by Human Army's new Fafner and all others around felt someone dropped out of the Crossing System.
 The fact that Hiroto is waving at the reinforcements only made it more tragic.

 - In episode 2, while the pilots still have hope that Hiroto is still alive, the viewers are "treated" to a conversation between Billy's brother and another pilot about what to do with his remains.
 Said remains fit inside a very small cooler.
 If there was any hope left for us it was brutally crushed.

-- The human army dropping bombs on unarmed civilians that have already surrendered and Maya being forced to shoot a plane certainly counts.
+- The human army dropping bombs on unarmed civilians that have already surrendered and Maya being forced to shoot down the Human Army bomber certainly counts.

 - The decision to travel through Festum infested wasteland is met with whole families commiting suicide.
 Audiences with keen eyes can link back their happy faces in the last few episodes......and then they went through utter despair and killing themselves.

 - In an attempt to save Olga from her suicide attack on Walker, Sui attempts to teleport her into his cockpit... only to have her slam up against the wall, re-opening her wounds and ultimately killing her.
 As if his life didn't already suck enough, this traumatizes him so much that he can barely eat.